lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 So, let me get this straight.
 Are you essentially saying that data integrity—both loss and duplication—is not a priority for you or your team?
 That you operate without ensuring data consistency?
 /
 Aiya, so basically you mean you all don't care about data missing or duplication in your projects, is it?
 Just let it be like that, no need to bother, right?

+#### Example 7
+Interviewee:​

+“Honestly, I don’t think most of the stuff you’re asking about would come up in my day‑to‑day work.”

+Interviewer:​

+“You’re right—a junior developer usually doesn’t need to worry about those details.
+But as a senior, you can’t treat the JVM as a black box.
+When a production outage hits at 2 AM, you can’t afford to start learning how memory management works from scratch.”

+Interviewee:​

+“But in my current role, I’ve never actually run into those kinds of problems, so I never got exposure to them.”

+Interviewer:​

+“That’s a very common situation—most people don’t encounter low‑level issues early on.
+But moving from junior to senior isn’t just about waiting for problems to appear.
+It requires genuine curiosity and a willingness to explore deeper topics proactively, even when things seem to be working fine.
+Otherwise, you’re always reacting instead of leading.”

+Interviewee:​

+“Well, when issues do come up, I can just query AI tools to get quick solutions.
+That’s how most developers work nowadays, right?”

+Interviewer:​

+“True, AI can be a useful assistant—but remember, you’re applying for a senior​ role.
+AI outputs aren’t guaranteed to be correct, especially for complex, system‑specific problems.
+You need solid foundational knowledge to review, validate, and challenge​ those answers.
+Otherwise, you’re just blindly trusting a tool—and that’s risky when you’re the one accountable for production stability.”

 ### business email
 attaching the document for xxx's benefit/reference/information